codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

   The environment is displayed in the Environments dashboard.

 ## Create & work with Products
-After creating an Environment, the next step is to create Products to group Argo CD applications.
+After creating at least one Environment, we can start creating Products, connecting Argo CD applications to it, and concluding with key insights in the Products dashboard.

 ### Identify applications in GitOps Apps dashboard

-In the GitOps Apps dashboard, identify the applications you want to group as a Product.
+Let's first identify the applications you want to group as a Product in the GitOps Apps dashboard.
 Look for different versions of the same software deployed in different Environments, utilizing similar microservices and dependencies.
 These are the applications ideal for grouping and monitoring as a Product.

-For instance, consider three versions of the `demo-trioapp`application: `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod`.
+For instance, consider three versions of the `demo-trioapp` application: `demo-trioapp-dev`, `demo-trioapp-qa`, and `demo-trioapp-prod`.
 We'll group these into a Product.

 {% include